Pierre Png: Career

+Business ventures

+In August 2021, Png opened a restaurant-bar called Tipsy Flamingo at Raffles City.
+He previously co-owned the restaurant-bar 3O1 Bar & Kitchen which ended business in 2020.

 Personal life

 Png has been married to former actress Andrea De Cruz since 2003.
 Png and De Cruz met and began dating in 1999.
 The relationship was made public after De Cruz suffered from liver failure due to consumption of Slim 10 pills, and Png donated half his liver to her.
 Under medical advice associated with the liver transplant, the couple does not have children.